vapor-community/wallet/Sources/VaporWalletPasses/VaporWalletPasses.docc/GettingStarted.md

 app.databases.middleware.use(passesService, on: .psql)
 ```

 > Note: If you don't like the default implementation of the model middleware, it is highly recommended that you create your own.
-But remember: whenever your pass data changes, you must update the ``Pass/updatedAt`` time of the linked ``Pass`` so that Wallet knows to retrieve a new pass.
+But remember: whenever your pass data changes, you must update the `Pass.updatedAt` time of the linked `Pass` so that Wallet knows to retrieve a new pass.

 ### Generate the Pass Content